-- Hire your own licensed real estate professional: your own licensed real estate professional must act only in your best interests – above their own interests and those of other people.
+- Hire your own licensed real estate and mortgage brokerage professionals: your own licensed professionals must act only in your best interests – above their own interests and those of other people.
 If a real estate professional representing a seller suggests a seller financing opportunity to facilitate a transaction between the seller and the buyer, this isn’t necessarily a fraudulent offer, but it may be a red flag and warrants further review.
-Your own real estate profession can make sure your interests are looked after.
+Your own real estate and mortgage professional can make sure your interests are looked after.
 Check your professional’s licence by using RECA’s “Find a Professional” tool on the RECA website.

 - Talk to a lawyer: have your own lawyer review any purchase contract with seller financing to ensure the agreement is legal and consistent with what is being offered.
 If the seller or the seller’s real estate professional insists on using a specific lawyer, this may be a red flag.

 - Verify the property title: it is always good to know exactly who owns the property and whether legal instruments, including a mortgage, are registered on title.
 If you are offered seller financing and there is a mortgage on title, this may be another red flag.
 Financial institutions are unlikely to approve seller financing arrangements.
 You can search titles online through Service Alberta’s Spatial Information System.

 - Know who will hold the title: if the seller or the seller’s representative says they will hold the title “in trust” and not transfer it immediately to you, this is a red flag.
 They may not be telling the truth.
 Without your name on the title, you are not the legal owner of the property.